Tag: Baroness Hodgson of Abinger

 Baroness Hodgson of Abinger – 2016 Parliamentary Question to the Department of Health

-To ask Her Majesty’s Government what assessment they have made of the effectiveness of the National Stroke Strategy and whether the strategy has achieved its aims.
+To ask Her Majesty’s Government what assessment they have made of long-term trends in the prevalence of autism in the UK.

 Lord Prior of Brampton